DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 ### <a name="typescript-config"></a>TypeScript Config

-Configure the tsconfig.json with this properties:
+Configure the tsconfig.json with this properties.

 ```js
 {